bign8/cdn/server/README.md

 # Server

-TODO: use english better here
+TODO (lisa): use english better here

 A CDN server does cool stuff